-In Maitland LGA, there is a large supply of 3-bedroom social housing cottages that exceeds the current demand for larger households and families on the waitlist.
+In Tamworth LGA, there is a large supply of 3-bedroom social housing cottages that exceeds the current demand for larger households and families on the waitlist.

-Under-occupancy of 3-and 4-bedrooms is lower than in other LGAs.
-There is high demand for smaller 0-2-bedroom dwellings for existing tenants and households on the waitlist.
+Under-occupancy of 3-and 4-bedrooms is more moderate than in other LGAs.
+There is, however, an opportunity for improvement.
+There is high demand for smaller 0-2-bedroom dwellings for existing tenants and for households on the waitlist.

-- 84% of the priority waitlist is for dwellings with up to 2-bedrooms.
-The current portfolio, however, is 72% dwellings with 3 or more bedrooms. - 37% of current tenants are single-person households, of which 40% are housed in dwellings with 3 or more bedrooms. - 51% of current tenants would benefit from seniors living developments, which is housing built to meet the needs of older people or people with disability.
+• 84% of the priority waitlist is for dwellings with up to 2-bedrooms.
+The current portfolio, however, is 72% dwellings with 3 or more bedrooms.

+- 37% of current tenants are single-person households, of which 40% are housed in dwellings with 3 or more bedrooms. - 51% of current tenants would benefit from seniors living developments, which is housing built to meet the needs of older people or people with disability.